 Also, some men have more muscular endurance than women even though science has proven that women have more muscular endurance.
 So in my honest opinion, the determining factor is all about what you want.
-It’s your choice, not your gender.
+It’s your choice, not your sex.

 Society underestimate the strength of women

 There is a popular myth that women are weak.
 What might have triggered the belief that women are weak?
 Let’s talk about the genesis of the myth about women being weak.

-This myth about women began due to social need.
+This myth about women began due to social needs.
 In the olden days, hard physical labour was required for survival.
-They realize that men could do hard physical labour at a far greater degree than women.
+They realize that men could do hard physical labour to a far greater degree than women.
 So men fought in wars, erected buildings, hunted beasts etc. And because women couldn’t do much at the same equal speed and level, they concluded that women are weak.

 They underestimated the strength of women.
 They couldn’t discover the strength of a woman in endurance, accuracy and flexibility, which is at a far greater degree than that of men and is also required for survival.

 Society expects men and boys to lift heavy things in the community and within the household.
-For example, men are to carry the generator, carry bags of rice, push the car, plough the field etc. A man who appears weak is mocked in the society.
+For example, men are to carry the generator, carry bags of rice, push the car, plough the field etc. A man who appears weak is mocked in society.
 Also, the society expects women and girls to appear weak even when she’s stronger than a man.
-They will give her a bad name if she choose to express her strength.
+They will give her a bad name if she chooses to express her strength.
 They would say it is not lady-like to do anything that requires muscular power, like heavy lifting, building a house, driving a tractor etc.